Directed by Cary Joji Fukunaga — Screenplay by Neal Purvis, Robert Wade, Cary Joji Fukunaga, and Phoebe Waller-Bridge.

 The following is an updated spoiler-filled review of Kingsman: The Secret Service – Directed by Matthew Vaughn

 If you’re like me, then you like the Daniel Craig Bond-films.
-If you’re like me, however, then you think they take themselves too seriously.
-In what is a nice break from serious spy flicks, Kingsman takes over and captivates its audience.
+But, then, if you are like me, you probably think that some of them take themselves too seriously.
+In what is a nice break from serious spy flicks, Kingsman takes over and successfully manages to captivate its audience.
 If you want to know what the love-child of The Spy Who Loved Me and Kick-Ass is, then watch this film and find out.
 Continue reading “REVIEW: Kingsman – The Secret Service (2015)”→